hassio-addons/addon-tailscale/tailscale/DOCS.md

 your normal DNS servers (eg. 192.168.1.1 or 1.1.1.1) at the second or lower positions.

-**Note:** Do not configure Tailscale's DNS in Home Assistant, because when `accept_dns` option is disabled, Tailscale's DNS resolves only tailnet addresses and logs a warning for each DNS query that doesn't query this domain, and in Home Assistant you can't specify domains for a DNS.
+**Note:** Do not configure Tailscale's DNS in Home Assistant's network configuration, because when `accept_dns` option is disabled, Tailscale's DNS resolves only tailnet addresses and logs a warning for each DNS query that doesn't query this domain, and in Home Assistant you can't specify domains for a DNS.

 ## Changelog & Releases